Maede27/BCCAQ_Downscaling-Method/README.md

-Install PuTTY to connect to the Compute Canada (Graham Server) Copy graham.computecanada.ca to Host Name or IP address in PuTTY, then select SSH and open After connecting to CC server, navigate to home/mehdisam To install the R packages, you need to load "netcdf" module in addition to gcc and R: module load gcc r netcdf
+Install PuTTY to connect to the Compute Canada (Graham Server) Copy graham.computecanada.ca to Host Name or IP address in PuTTY, then select SSH and open After connecting to CC server, navigate to home/mehdisam To install the R packages, you need to load "netcdf" module in addition to gcc and R:

+module load gcc r netcdf udunits

 Some R packages like "pbdNCDF4" are removed from the official mirrors and you need to download the sources files first: wget https://cran.r-project.org/src/contrib/Archive/pbdNCDF4/pbdNCDF4_0.1-4.tar.gz